xnkhi/duatsite/src/content/docs/repo/submit.md

 - The installed software's license.
 - A link to the package's Github repository.
 - A link to the installed software's source code. (git repository)
-- A personal identification link to the software's main developer.7
+- A personal identification link to the software's main developer.
 - A personal identification link to the package's main maintainer.
 - A short description of the installed software.
 (25 words max)